-While there should be no comparison as both genders should be equal, the stereotype that men are better truck drivers just isn’t the case.
-Of the more than 200,000 female truck drivers in the United States, they are 5 times less likely to break safety regulations than male truck drivers.
-They are also three times less likely to be in or cause an accident, and 4 times more likely to pass CDL certification on their first attempt than male drivers.
+The stereotype that men are better truck drivers is, of course, not accurate.
+There are more than 200,000 female truck drivers in the United States and these women are five times less likely to break safety regulations than male truck drivers.
+They are also three times less likely to be in or cause an accident, and four times more likely to pass CDL certification on their first attempt than male drivers.
 Female drivers receive less driving warnings for issues such as collision warnings, speeding, and abrasive braking.
 Not only are female truckers statistically safer drivers than their male counterparts, but they are an integral part of the trucking industry!

 #4.
 Truck Drivers Cause Accidents

-Finally, the last truck driver myth we are busting today is that truck drivers cause accidents.
-While the media may report on multiple car pile-ups involving big rigs, they aren’t usually the cause of the accidents.
-But graphic images of large semis or long hauls smashed and burning can paint an ugly picture in society’s eyes.
-Many non-truck drivers are afraid to drive along side of tractor-trailers because of “no zones” (I hope everyone remembers that awful song from drivers ed.).
-But, rest assured they will see you.
-Truckers are 3 times less likely to be in an accident than a regular driver and are only involved in 2.4% of all car accidents in total.
+There is also a misconception that truckers cause accidents.
+Many non-truck drivers are afraid to drive alongside tractor-trailers because of “no zones.”
+Rest assured that truckers will see you.
+Truckers are 3 times less likely to be in an accident than a regular driver and are only involved in 2.4% of all car accidents in the United States.